 Matsumoto: I don’t know, and I don’t really worry about it.
 In this case, I think the age group is considerably younger.
 But it is not limited to them.

 Interviewer: What do you think of the criticism that anime is for obsessive maniacs?
-[Editor’s note: this piece was published before the word ‘Otaku’ entered common use.]
+[Translator’s note: this piece was published before the word ‘Otaku’ entered common use.]

 Matsumoto: That’s embarrassing, because I am one!
 (Laughter) I can’t help but pay my respects, because a large number of them is needed to actually make anime.
 So whether or not they are worthy of praise, I have to take their side.
 Whenever we watch a movie, something in it appeals to our mania and we watch with single-minded innocence.
 Such aspects are in the realm of personal taste that others may not criticize.
 I think a mania can exist with full freedom.